-12 The Trust shall in each Determination Year publish the academy's agreed admission arrangements by publishing them on the website of the relevant academy by 15 March and notifying the persons listed in paragraph 6.
+13 The Trust shall in each Determination Year publish the academy's agreed admission arrangements by publishing them on the website of the relevant academy by 15 March.

-13 The Trust will send a copy of the full, determined arrangements for each academy to the relevant local authority as soon as possible and before 15 March in the Determination Year.
+14 The Trust will send a copy of the full, determined arrangements for each academy to the relevant local authority as soon as possible after determination and before 15 March in the Determination Year.

-14 The Trust will publish a copy of the determined arrangements on the website of the relevant academy and display them for the whole offer year (the academic year in which offers for places are made).
-Copies will be made available, without charge, on request from the relevant academy.
+15 The Trust will publish a copy of the Trust's admission policy and the determined arrangements for each academy on the website of the relevant academy for the following years:

+- a) the arrangements that apply to the current school year, and keep them available until the end of the school year - b) the arrangements that apply to the subsequent school year, and make them available during the whole of the offer year (the academic year in which offers for places are made) - c) the arrangements that have been determined for the next school year after that, and keep them available for the whole of the determination year (the academic year in which the arrangements are determined.

+16 Copies will be made available, without charge, on request from the relevant academy.

-16 Alongside the published admission arrangements, each academy will publish annually the numbers of places and applications for those places in the previous year.
+17 Alongside the published admission arrangements, each academy will publish annually the numbers of places and applications for those places in the previous year.

-THE PRIORY BELVOIR ACADEMY
+PRIORY BELVOIR ACADEMY

-1 The admission authority for the Priory Belvoir Academy is The Priory Federation of Academies Trust ("the Trust").
-These admission arrangements were determined by the Trust on 9 December 2019.
+1 The admission authority for Priory Belvoir Academy is The Priory Federation of Academies Trust ("the Trust").
+These admission arrangements were determined by the Trust on 7 December 2020.
 They form part of the Trust's admission policy.
 In drawing up the arrangements, the Trust has followed statutory guidance from the government in the School Admissions Code.
 You can find the code at: www.gov.uk/government/publications/school-admissions-code--2.